 Oil therapies such as abhyanga – a self-oil massage – and shirodhara, which involves pouring warm oil over the forehead, are additional rasayana natural anti-aging remedies utilized in Ayurveda to aid the body in detoxification, purification and rejuvenation.

 Typical herbal rasayana Ayurvedic medicines can contain as many as 30 different herbs mixed with other ingredients and can be taken as pastes, tinctures, teas, capsules or powders.

 The most popular herbal rasayana Ayurvedic medicines are:

-Chyawanprash contains 28 different herbs and botanicals, mixed with linolenic-rich fats, ghee, jaggery and raw honey, and is still used daily by millions of people in India.
+Chyawanprash contains 28 different anti-aging herbs and botanicals, mixed with linolenic-rich fats, ghee, jaggery and raw honey, and is still used daily by millions of people in India.
 There are many advantages of Chyawanprash in Ayurveda as it kindles agni and helps to clear the channels of the body as well as boost the immune system.

 Ashwagandha is an increasingly popular herb that is known for its ability to help reduce stress, boost mood, improve strength and support reproductive health.

 Shilajit is a mineral pitch found at high altitudes in the Himalayas that is incredibly rich in minerals necessary for all cellular and metabolic functions of the body.
 Find out more about the incredible benefits of Shilajit here.

 Triphala is one of the most popular herbal formulas in Ayurveda.
 It consists of three berries: Haritaki, Amalaki and Bibhitaki.
 Its main benefits are tonifying the digestive system and colon and supporting natural detoxification.

 Brahmi is an excellent herb for brain health that supports memory, focus and concentration.
 It can also help reduce cortisol levels, balance emotions and support healthy skin and hair.